dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "Money is like gasoline during a road trip" - Tim O'Reilly.
 Necessary but you are not doing the road trip for visiting gas stations.

++ Internet is a machine to turn interests into identities

 + "Nobody cares how much you know, until they know how much you care." - Theodore Roosevelt

 + "Life is not a dress rehearsal.
 Make it count."